Bachfischer/bachfischer.github.io/_posts/2022-01-21-testing-the-robustness-of-learned-index-structures.md

 ![](/images/learned_indexes-mean_lookup_time-average.png)

 We can see that ALEX dominates all learned index structures.
 The performance of the regression models SLR, LogTE, DLogTE, 2P, TheilSen and LAD is also relatively similar, in a range between 30 - 40 nanoseconds.

-In the experiments, PGM-Index performs worst with a mean lookup time of > 50 nanoseconds, which is most likely due to the fact that PGM-Index is optimized for large-scale data workloads and exhibits subpar performance because the dataset used in this microbenchmark consists of only 1000 keys.
+In the experiments, PGM-Index performs worst with a mean lookup time of > 50 nanoseconds.
+This is most likely due to the fact that PGM-Index is optimized for large-scale data workloads and exhibits subpar performance in this microbenchmark because the dataset consists of only 1000 keys.

-The results from this research to be a highly interesting study of the worst-case performance behavior of LIS models.
-The poisoning attack and microbenchmark described here are open-source and can be easily adapted for future research purposes.
+I consider the results from this research to be a highly interesting study of the robustness of learned index structures.
+The poisoning attack and microbenchmark described in this post are open-source and can be easily adapted for future research purposes.
 If you have any further thoughts or ideas, please let me know!